FLPenorton/learning-excel/getting-started.md

     Cell A1 is the intersection of Column A and row 1

-<a id="org67de080"></a>
+<a id="orgb828810"></a>

 ## Getting Help

-Stop and hover on icons to discover for keyboard shortcuts and more, see (font color) Use Search (for actions)
+Stop and hover on menu icons to discover keyboard shortcuts and more, e.g., see (font color) Use Search (for actions)
 Hit F1 or Help tab and search for an action to learn more

-<a id="org10c35e2"></a>
+<a id="orgeeb3845"></a>

 ## Accessibility

 See Review Tab / Check Accessibility

-<a id="org9d62c50"></a>
+<a id="org2aa3f9d"></a>

 # Data Entry

-<a id="org80d1983"></a>
+<a id="orge601386"></a>

 ## Entry and Autofill

-Typeover - You can destroy data in any cell by typing text or numbers with the when cell selected.
+-   Typeover - You can destroy data in any cell by typing text or numbers with the when cell selected.
-Don&rsquo;t use SPACEBAR to clear data; use DELETE instead!
+-   DELETE - Deletes cell or selection data and doesn&rsquo;t enter a cell.
-DELETE - Deletes cell or selection data and doesn&rsquo;t enter a cell.
+-   Don&rsquo;t use SPACEBAR to clear data; use DELETE instead!
-BACKSPACE - Deletes data in selected cell and enters the cell to add data.
+-   BACKSPACE - Deletes data in selected cell and enters the cell to add data.
-F2 - Enter the cell to modify data
+-   F2 - Enter the cell to modify data
-ENTER - Finish entry and leave the cell.
+-   ENTER - Finish entry and leave the cell.
 Always finish any cell edit with the ENTER key!

-<a id="org3e56568"></a>
+<a id="orgda3dbc0"></a>

 ### To Wrap Text or not to Wrap Text

 Use Wrap Text to control data spillover into other cells

-<a id="org42e428a"></a>
+<a id="org1657f1f"></a>

 ## Dates and Times

 Dates: stored as numbers starting from 1900 so =32 formatted as date looks like &ldquo;2/1/1900&rdquo;

-<a id="org988088d"></a>
+<a id="org1c97072"></a>

 ## Undo and Redo